AlphaFold¶

 cd ./alphafold

-docker build -f docker/Dockerfile -t alphafold-optimised .
+docker build -f docker/Dockerfile -t alphafold .

-docker tag alphafold-optimised:latest ma595/alphafold-optimised:latest
+docker tag alphafold:latest ma595/alphafold:latest

-docker push alphafold-optimised:latest
+docker push alphafold:latest